Floriannue/CORApy/readme_florian.md

 ## Task
-Your task is to translate missing `contSet methodes` and any associated missing tests (and create addtional test cases if the matlab ones are not comprehensiv). if the function is complex, write the file name in nextSteps.txt and dont translate it.
+Your task is to translate missing `Interval methodes` and any associated missing tests (and create addtional test cases if the matlab ones are not comprehensiv)